New ESRI Farm Accident report discloses some interesting statistics

 Suggested Dissemination strategies

-The reports suggests that one way of spreading awareness to farmers is to make use of discounts offered by insurance companies to farmers who adopt certain safety practices that help to reduce farm accidents, injuries and death.
+The reports suggest that one way of spreading awareness to farmers is to make use of discounts offered by insurance companies to farmers who adopt certain safety practices that help to reduce farm accidents, injuries, and death.
 A farms safety statement is one such tool that can be used to help move this suggestion to fruition.
 A farm is required by law to have a farm safety statement but one specific method suggested by the report is to link the safety statement to the application for farm insurance renewal.
 This a potential means to reinforce the content of the safety statement, Further to this, the completion of a safety checklist when renewing insurance could also be a useful tool for raising awareness about farm safety.